zouzonghua/macOS-tips-and-tricks/README.md

 # 【必装】tmux - is a terminal multiplexer: it enables a number of terminals to be created, accessed, and controlled from a single screen. tmux may be detached from a screen and continue running in the background, then later reattached.
 brew install tmux

+# 【必装】kitty - Cross-platform, fast, feature-rich, GPU based terminal
+brew instll kitty

-# 【必装】neovim -Vim-fork focused on extensibility and usability
+# 【必装】neovim - Vim-fork focused on extensibility and usability
 brew install --HEAD luajit
 brew install --HEAD neovim